Hôtel-Dieu, Paris: Role within the current hospital system of Paris

-The Hôtel-Dieu is the top casualty centre for dealing with emergency cases, being the only emergency centre for the first nine arrondissements and being the local centre for the first four.
+The Hôtel-Dieu is the top casualty centre for dealing with emergency cases for parts of central Paris.
+Indeed, it is the only emergency centre for the first nine arrondissements and is the local centre for the first four.

-For the last 50 years it has been home to the diabetes and endocrine illnesses clinical department.
+For the last 50 years, it has been home to the diabetes and endocrine illnesses clinical department.
 It deals almost exclusively with the screening, treatment and prevention of the complications associated with diabetes mellitus.
 It is also a referral service for hypoglycemia.
 Oriented towards informing the patient (therapeutic education) and technological innovation, it offers a large choice of care facilities for all levels of complications.
-It is also at the forefront of research in diabetes in areas such as new insulins and new drugs, effects of nutrition, external and implanted pumps, glucose sensors and artificial pancreas.
+It is also at the forefront of diabetes research in such areas as new insulins and drugs, the effects of nutrition, external and implanted pumps, glucose sensors and artificial pancreas.

 More recently, a major department for ophthalmology (emergencies, surgery and research) has been developed at the Hôtel-Dieu, under the supervision of Yves Pouliquen.

 Notable figures

 In 1748, Hyacinthe Théodore Baron, dean of the Faculty of Medicine in Paris from 1750 to 1753 and member of the Academy of Sciences, practised at this hospital.

-Other notable physicians, researchers, and surgeons who practised at the hospital include Jean Méry, Forlenze, Bichat, Dupuytren, Adrien Proust, Hartmann, Desault, Récamier, Cholmen, Dieulafoy, Trousseau, Ambroise Paré, Marc Tiffeneau, Augustin Gilbert.
+Other notable physicians, researchers, and surgeons who practised at the hospital include Jean Méry, Forlenze, Bichat, Dupuytren, Adrien Proust, Hartmann, Desault, Récamier, Dieulafoy, Trousseau, Ambroise Paré, Marc Tiffeneau, Augustin Gilbert.